volatilflerovium/keyboard_and_mouse_input_recorder_and_player/README.md

 ### /dev/uinput

 Using /dev/uinput is straight forward.

-et the appropriate permission on it.
-Notice that because of the nature of /dev/uinput, the permissions are not permanent.

 - create a new group and add your username to this group
 ```
 # groupadd the_new_group_name